 The city of Lisbon has a rich inspiring history.
 It was hit by the worst earthquake in 1755 but it has since ascended up the ladder of glory to its current status.
 Its present architectural designs and many ample parks will give any traveler a comfort of its own kind.
 The large city squares are enough proof of the city’s charm.
 The city remains one of the major iconic places to pay a visit to in the contemporary Portugal.
 While most buildings are characterized by modern designs, some sections are reserved to take you back to the city’s many years history.
 A 5 days’ vacation will give you ample time to explore the Lisbon City.
+You should consider getting an NIF in Portugal as soon as you land if you’re planning to open a business or become a freelancer there.
 Here is a guide to make your five days in Lisbon fulfilling.

 After checking into your hotel room the previous night, your five days tour starts here.
 Your first day should be dedicated to exploring the city’s Baixa district.
 Located at the center of Lisbon, Baixa was given a new face after the 1755 earthquake.
 It is the best place to experience Portugal’s 18th-century royalty.
 Have some time at Santa Justa Lift which dates back to the early 20th century.
 Your next standing point should be the many centuries meeting venue of Rossio Square.
 The magnificent square is characterized by several cafes and restaurants whose history extends to as early as 18th century.
 The cultural landmark Commercial Square will make your trip more exciting.
 The exotic seafront offers breathtaking scenery and is well connected to Lisbon by good transport to give visitors easy time.
 Complete your day by visiting art Deco Eden Theatre and the Comercio Plaza which used to be Portugal’s trading center.